MAP Commands Specification (v1.2)¶

 this spec should not be read as freezing

-QueryExpressionitself as the final substrate-facing query contract -
+DanceRequestitself as the final dance-facing command payload contract -

 GetStagedHolonByBaseKey { key }Returns the staged holon matching the given base key. -